-The preliminary association of African states was first formed in 1963, with the intention of fostering intracontinental peace and security among participating nations.
-Previously recognized as the Organization of African Unity (OUA), the African Union (AU) was formally established on May 26, 2002, to counteract the OUA’s failure to subside civil wars and emerging dictatorships.
-Abandoning the OUA’s doctrine of ‘non-interference’ to ensure the sovereignty of its member states, the African Union reserves the right to intervene in the local affairs.
-The African Union has deployed military force during dire situations in which genocide and crimes against humanity have been committed.
+The African Union (AU) was formally established on May 26, 2002, with the intention of fostering intracontinental peace and regional security among participating nations.
+Moreover, with the African Standby Force (ASF) peacekeeping force at its disposal, the African Union uniquely reserves the right to intervene in the local affairs.
+Historically, the African Union has utilized military force during dire situations in which genocide and crimes against humanity have been committed.

-Currently acting as a link between its 55 member states, the African Union has actively facilitated cooperation and unity among African nations.
-Since its inception, the African Union has played an integral role in the continent’s local affairs, ranging from minimizing conflicts and resolving post-election violence to forcing military coup-makers to hand back power to civilian regimes.
+As a diplomatic link between its 55 member states, the African Union has actively facilitated cooperation and unity among African nations.
+Since its inception, the African Union has played an integral role in the continent’s local affairs, ranging from minimising conflicts and resolving post-election violence to forcing military coup-makers to hand back power to civilian regimes.
 At present, this committee serves as a forum for discussion, reconvening semi-annually to discuss relevant controversies and conflicts that plague the continent.

 Please submit all position papers and inquiries via [email protected].